cloudedbats/cloudedbats_wurb/doc/cloudedbats_wurb_software_installation.md

 ### USB memory

 I you want to check the USB memory stick content during a recording session it is possible to do that over SSH.
 Another useful alternative is to use FileZilla, or some other similar software, to download wave files during an ongoing recording session.
-They are located in this directory when running the detector with the default settings:
+They are located in the "/media/usb0/wurb1_rec" directory when running the detector with the default settings.

+    # Show log file.
+    cat /media/usb0/cloudedbats_wurb/log_files/wurb_log.txt

+    # Show currently used settings.
+    cat /media/usb0/cloudedbats_wurb/settings/user_settings_LAST_USED.txt

+    # List recordings.
     ls /media/usb0/wurb1_rec

+### Running multiple detectors

+When this installation is done on one SD card it is possible to clone it.
+The process is as follows:

+* Create a new image file based on the content of the SD card (link to instruction below).
+* Compress the image file if you want to share it over internet.
+If the SD card is 16 GB in size, then the image file will be 16 GB in size.
+When zipped it will be about 1 GB.
+* Decompress (unzip) the file if it was compressed.
+* Use Etcher to write the image to a new SD card.
+I use "TOSHIBA EXCERIA PRO 16 GB, UHS Speed Class 3".
+Slower cards does also work, but takes much longer due to the lower writing speed.
+* Move the SD card to a Raspberry Pi and start it.
+Connect to is ("ssh pi@wurb1.local") and start the config tool ("sudo raspi-config") and give it a new name, for example "wurb2".
+Restart and connect with the new name ("ssh pi@wurb1.local").

+Now you can set up a cluser of detectors and use WiFi to check their status over ssh and collect recorded files by using FileZilla.

+Link to "How to Clone Raspberry Pi SD Card on Windows, Linux and macOS": https://beebom.com/how-clone-raspberry-pi-sd-card-windows-linux-macos/